nodejs/docs/GUIDE.md

 * Mechanical issues, like spelling and grammar, should be identified by tools, insofar as is possible.
 If not caught by a tool, they should be pointed out by human reviewers.
-* US spelling is preferred.
-"Capitalize" vs. "Capitalise", "color" vs.
+* American English spelling is preferred.
+"Capitalize" vs. "Capitalise", "color" vs. "colour", etc.
-  "colour", etc.
 * Though controversial, the [Oxford comma][] is preferred for clarity's sake.
 * Generally avoid personal pronouns in reference documentation ("I", "you", "we".)
   * Pronouns are acceptable in more colloquial documentation, like guides.
   * Use **gender-neutral pronouns** and **mass nouns**.
 Non-comprehensive
     examples:
-    * **OK**: "they", "their", "them", "folks", "people", "developers"
+    * **OK**: "they", "their", "them", "folks", "people", "developers", "cats"
     * **NOT OK**: "his", "hers", "him", "her", "guys", "dudes".
 * Place end-of-sentence punctuation inside wrapping elements — periods go inside parentheses and quotes, not after.